-The 2020 Annual Meeting of Shareholders (the "Meeting") of Apergy Corporation ("Apergy" "we," "our," "us" or the "Company") will be a virtual meeting conducted exclusively via live webcast at www.meetingcenter.io/282266664 on Tuesday, May 12, 2020 at 8:00 a.m.
-Central Time.
+On behalf of the Board of Directors (the "Board") of ChampionX Corporation ("ChampionX" or the "Company"), we cordially invite you to attend the Company's Annual Meeting of Shareholders (the "Meeting") on Wednesday, May 12, 2021 at 8:00 a.m.
+Central time.
+The meeting will be virtual, conducted exclusively via live webcast at www.meetingcenter.io/265213390.
 At the Meeting, shareholders will be asked to consider and act upon the following matters:

-- 1. Election of two Class II directors; - 2.
-Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2020; - 3.
-Advisory vote to approve the compensation of the Company's named executive officers for 2019 ("Say-on-Pay"); - 4.
-Advisory vote to approve the frequency of future Say-on-Pay votes; - 5.
-Approval of the Amended and Restated 2018 Equity and Cash Incentive Plan; and - 6.
+- 1. Election of two Class III directors; - 2.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2021; - 3.
+Advisory vote to approve the compensation of the Company's named executive officers for 2020 ("Say-on-Pay"); - 4.
+Approval of the Amended and Restated 2018 Equity and Cash Incentive Plan; and - 5.
 Such other business as may properly come before the Meeting.